 School lunches and snacks

-A healthy lunch and snack will help your child stay alert and meet his energy needs during the day.
+A healthy lunch and snack helps your child stay alert and meets her energy needs during the day.
+Many schools have healthy eating policies, so it’s a good idea to check your school’s policy.

-If your child needs medication at school, you’ll need to authorise her teacher to administer it under strict guidelines.
+If your child needs medication at school, you need to authorise his teacher to administer it under strict guidelines.

 Problems at school

-If your child encounters any problems at school it’s best to speak to the teacher as soon as possible, whether by phone or in person, to stop the issue getting worse.
+If your child has any problems at school it’s best to speak to the teacher as soon as possible, whether by phone or in person.
+This can stop the problem getting worse.
+Try to arrange a meeting for a time you won’t be interrupted by other children or parents.

 School safety rules

-- Does the school have experience with children with additional needs?
+- What experience does the school have with children with additional needs similar to your child’s?

 - How can the curriculum be modified to suit your child?

-- How can the school support social interactions with other children?
+- How can the school support your child’s social interactions with other children?

 Communication between school and parents